Wedding Photographers of Monmouthshire, Wales

 The WPJA has an abundance of top-ranked, documentary-style elopement photographers who are available right now who understand that some weddings can’t wait.
 Find yours today!

 Shooting an elopement or small Monmouthshire wedding event is a wedding photojournalist’s dream: a fairly open schedule with lots of breathing space for creativity – it’s just the photographer, the couple, the officiant, and perhaps a few select companions.

-We are anxious to create a picture story chronicling your outdoor, modern, boutique, small wedding from beginning to end.
+We are anxious to create a picture story chronicling your boutique, outdoor, non-traditional, small wedding from beginning to end.
 In this sense, it is no different from any other event that we have covered.
 The emphasis is on documenting key moments, capturing spontaneous displays of emotion, telling your real love story, as well as creating artistic portraits and details.